 Consider impacts to your wealth plan

-"Suddenly, you find yourself taking care of your parents' needs when you're already taking care of children and yourself," says Karen Ikeda, Wealth Advisor for Wells Fargo Private Bank in New York City.
+"Suddenly, you find yourself taking care of your parents' personal and financial needs when you're already taking care of your own family," says Michael J. Reynolds, Senior Vice President – Wealth Advisor for Wells Fargo Private Bank in Paramus, New Jersey.

 This change can be overwhelming.
-Ikeda recommends an important initial step: Enlist professional assistance in objectively assessing your parents' needs and getting solid cost estimates for what their care may entail.
+One key initial step is asking for help.
+Enlist professional assistance in objectively assessing your parents' needs and getting solid cost estimates for what their care may entail.
 The details will give you a clearer sense of resources — financial and otherwise — that may be needed for their care.

 Adjusting your own long-term wealth plan may be a needed action item, especially if you have the means and are asked to assume responsibility for some of your parents' medical and other expenses.

-"Shouldering part or all of the financial burden yourself requires taking a fresh look at how your assets are positioned," according to Ikeda.
-"One of the most important things to consider.
+"Shouldering part or all of the financial burden yourself requires taking a fresh look at how your assets are positioned," according to Reynolds.
+"Your liquidity is one of the most important things to consider.
 Given their age, time horizon, and tolerance for risk, adult children may be managing their assets in a longer term growth strategy.
 If that is the case for you, your assets may not be as liquid as other more conservative options."

 Are most of your assets tied up in illiquid investments?
 If you expect to need access to cash to help pay for your parents' expenses on an ongoing basis, talk to your investment professional about ways to reallocate your asset mix to accommodate the need for ready cash.

-"Shouldering part or all of [your parents'] financial burden yourself requires taking a fresh look at how your assets are positioned." — Karen Ikeda, Wealth Advisor, Wells Fargo Private Bank
+"Shouldering part or all of [your parents'] financial burden yourself requires taking a fresh look at how your assets are positioned." — Michael J. Reynolds, Senior Vice President – Wealth Advisor, Wells Fargo Private Bank

 Consider other types of planning